 To cultivate mindfulness truly,

 Practice for week 2

-- Go for a walk or use walking from A to B as a mindfulness exercise – be aware of all the senses – smells, sights, sounds, touch and of your thoughts and the body.
+- Go for a walk or use walking from A to B as a mindfulness exercise – be aware of all the senses – smells, sights, sounds, touch and of your thoughts.

 - Become aware when you are checking your mobile phone tenth time in an hour and filling every minute of your day by some form of tech distraction.